jrblevin/markdown-mode/README.md

     a monetary contribution in June 2015.
   * Howard Melman for supporting GFM checkboxes as buttons.
-  * Danny McClanahan for live preview mode, completion of GFM programming language names, and `cl-lib` updates.
+  * Danny McClanahan for live preview mode, completion of GFM programming language names, improved font lock for fenced code blocks and metadata blocks, `cl-lib` updates, and numerous other improvements.
-  * Syohei Yoshida for better heading detection and movement functions, improved italic font lock, and fixing adaptive filling for hanging list items.
+  * Syohei Yoshida for better heading detection and movement functions, improved italic font lock, fixing adaptive filling for hanging list items, more efficient fontification, and numerous other improvements.
+  * Vitalie Spinu for improvements to font lock and source code aesthetics.

 ## Bugs